climateinteractive/SDEverywhere/README.md

 ## Generating a web application

 Refer to the "Using SDEverywhere to Make a Vensim Model into a Web Application" article in the `notes` directory for full details on designing and building your web app.

-## Contributing

-SDEverywhere covers a subset of the Vensim modeling language used in models that have been deployed with it.
-There is still much to contribute.

-- Expand the Vensim parser to cover more of the language syntax, such as documentation strings, :EXCEPT clauses, etc.
-- Enhance the C code generator to produce code for new language features now that you can parse them.
-- Implement more Vensim functions.
-This is the easiest way to help out.
-- Target languages other than C, such as R or Ruby.
-(If you want Python, check out the excellent [PySD](https://github.com/JamesPHoughton/pysd)).

 ### Debugging